sevtor/modules/README.md

 1. <a href="https://www.webtrees.net/index.php/forum/attachment/9259?download=1">new-reports-2.1.x.zip</a> for webtrees versions 2.1.x,
 2. <a href="https://www.webtrees.net/index.php/forum/attachment/9258?download=1">new-reports-2.2.x.zip</a> for webtrees versions 2.2.x

+Unzip the archive and copy the the files to their corresponding place in your webtrees installation.

 Hopefully version 2.1.19(?) or later, with will have these changes included to support the new xml report features.

 <a name="Installation"></a>